daveoy/deadline-ubl-tracker/README.md

 docker build . -t <repository_build_info>
 ```

-if you're building on an M1 mac, make sure you set `--platform x86_64` when you build the container.
+NOTE**: if you're building on an M1 mac but running the container on a linux x86_64 based system, make sure you set `--platform x86_64` when you build the container.

 ## usage / orchestration information